Warsaw Uprising: Destruction of the city

-Warsaw Old Town; after the Warsaw Uprising, 85% of the city was deliberately destroyed by the German forces.
+Old Town, Warsaw; after the Warsaw Uprising, 85% of the city was deliberately destroyed by the German forces.

 The destruction of the Polish capital was planned before the start of World War II.
 On 20 June 1939, while Adolf Hitler was visiting an architectural bureau in Würzburg am Main, his attention was captured by a project of a future German town – "Neue deutsche Stadt Warschau".
 According to the Pabst Plan Warsaw was to be turned into a provincial German city.
 It was soon included as a part of the great Germanization plan of the East; the genocidal Generalplan Ost.
 The failure of the Warsaw Uprising provided an opportunity for Hitler to begin the transformation.

 After the remaining population had been expelled, the Germans continued the destruction of the city.
 Special groups of German engineers were dispatched to burn and demolish the remaining buildings.
 According to German plans, after the war Warsaw was to be turned into nothing more than a military transit station, or even an artificial lake – the latter of which the Nazi leadership had already intended to implement for the Soviet/Russian capital of Moscow in 1941.
 The Brandkommandos (arson squads) used flamethrowers and Sprengkommandos (demolition squads) explosives to methodically destroy house after house.
 They paid special attention to historical monuments, Polish national archives and places of interest.

 By January 1945, 85% of the buildings were destroyed: 25% as a result of the Uprising, 35% as a result of systematic German actions after the uprising, and the rest as a result of the earlier Warsaw Ghetto Uprising, and the September 1939 campaign.
 Material losses are estimated at 10,455 buildings, 923 historical buildings (94%), 25 churches, 14 libraries including the National Library, 81 primary schools, 64 high schools, University of Warsaw and Warsaw University of Technology, and most of the historical monuments.
 Almost a million inhabitants lost all of their possessions.
 The exact amount of losses of private and public property as well as pieces of art, monuments of science and culture is unknown but considered enormous.
 Studies done in the late 1940s estimated total damage at about US$30 billion.
 In 2004, President of Warsaw Lech Kaczyński, later President of Poland, established a historical commission to estimate material losses that were inflicted upon the city by German authorities.
 The commission estimated the losses as at least US$31.5 billion at 2004 values.
 Those estimates were later raised to US$45 billion 2004 US dollars and in 2005, to $54.6 billion.

 Warsaw c.
 1950, still witness to the massive World War II destruction of the city.
 Northwest view of the Krasiński Gardens and Świętojerska Street.